Iris Chang: Biography

+Iris Chang was born in Princeton, New Jersey, to a Taiwanese American family, as the daughter of university professors Ying-Ying Chang, (張盈盈; born 1940) and Shau-Jin Chang (張紹進; January 7, 1937 – January 25, 2025).
+Ying-Ying was born in Chongqing to parents originally from Guiyang, while Shau-Jin was born in Suqian.
+Both spent their early childhood in Chongqing, the capital of China at the time, due to the Second Sino-Japanese War on the eastern coast, with Ying-Ying's family having fled Nanjing from the invading Imperial Japanese Army three years before her birth.
+Chang's parents separately emigrated to Taiwan in 1949 and 1951 respectively, moving to the United States in 1962 after receiving scholarships at Harvard University.

+Chang's English name was chosen to invoke both the Greek rainbow goddess Iris as well as the iris of the eye, while her Chinese name meant "something pure and innocent".
+She was born two weeks overdue and lived the first months of her life in housing provided by Princeton Hospital.
+In late 1969, after briefly living in Boulder, Colorado, for a physics workshop, the family relocated to Champaign–Urbana, Illinois, where her father had accepted a teaching position at the University of Illinois.
+Chang grew up hearing stories about the Nanjing massacre, from which her maternal grandparents escaped.
+When she tried finding books about the subject in the Champaign Public Library, she found there were none.

 Chang attended the University Laboratory High School of Urbana, Illinois, and graduated in 1985.
 She was initially a computer science major, but switched to journalism, earning a bachelor's degree at the University of Illinois at Urbana-Champaign in 1989.

 During her time in college she also worked as a New York Times stringer from Urbana-Champaign, and wrote six front-page articles over the course of one year.
 After brief stints at the Associated Press and the Chicago Tribune, she pursued a master's degree in Writing Seminars at Johns Hopkins University.
-She began her career as an author and lectured and wrote magazine articles.

 In 1991, Chang married Bretton Lee Douglas, a design engineer for Cisco Systems, whom she had met in college, and had one son, Christopher, who was two years old at the time of her suicide.
 She lived in San Jose, California, in the final years of her life.